The Methodology

 Masterpiece

 Near-perfect execution.
-Defines the craft.
-Reserved for films that set a standard.
+Reserved for films that define the standard in a given craft category.

 7.5–8.9